Ryan Padrez, Medical Director

 Priscilla is a pediatrician and an education entrepreneur.
 In particular, she is interested in integrating her work in health and education through designing and implementing interventions addressing adverse childhood experiences.
 Prior to entering medical school, she ran an afterschool program in Boston and taught 4th and 5th grade science at the Harker School.

-Meredith Liu, President and COO
+Meredith Liu, Co-Founder and Chief Design Officer

 Meredith earned a BA in Economics from Dartmouth College and an MBA at the Harvard Business School.
 She is also a proud graduate of the D.C.
 Public Schools.

 Lindsey is dedicated to making the education system more equitable so that it can meet the needs of underserved children.
 She has worked in education policy, government, and school operator roles at the federal and local levels.
 Most recently, she was an attorney and school advisor for Success Academy Charter Schools, a high-performing charter management organization in New York City.
 Prior to that, she worked at the U.S. Department of Education on civil rights monitoring and policy development for federal education programs.
 Lindsey earned a BA in Public Policy Studies from Duke University and a JD from Yale Law School.

 Awara is passionate about social justice and providing equitable opportunities for all families.
 She strongly believes that addressing the health needs of a child and supporting a child’s parents is just as important as addressing their educational needs.
 Awara earned a BA in Government with a Spanish language citation from Harvard University.
 She also earned her MBA and a Certificate in Public Management and Social Impact from the Stanford Graduate School of Business.
 She has worked in a number of industries including healthcare and technology, and she began her career as a management consultant at The Boston Consulting Group.
 As an undergraduate, Awara tutored elementary students in an after school Spanish language immersion program and is very excited to be back in a joyful student environment.